conorpp/conorpp.github.com/_posts/2016-02-17-keyak-a-candidate-for-the-authenticated-encryption-standard.md

 We're still missing the big picture: *authentication*.
 Our cipher currently only yields confidentiality.
 Let's add a couple more steps.

-So instead of just reapplying `f` to the secret key to get a bunch of "hash-like" blocks, we will include the message XOR'd in each block before reapply the sponge permutation to get another block.
+So instead of just reapplying `ƒ` to the secret key to get a bunch of "hash-like" blocks, we will include the message XOR'd in each input before reapplying `ƒ` to get the next block.
 That way each new block is based on the initial secret key *and* the message being enciphered.
-After the whole message has been encrypted, we can run the sponge permutation one more time to get a block that we will simply use as our *authentication tag*.
+After the whole message has been encrypted, we can run `f` one more time to get a block that we will simply use as our *authentication tag*.

+Since this authentication tag relies on the sponge state that is a byproduct of the secret key and the enciphered message, only recipients with the exact secret key and unaltered ciphertext can recompute it.

 ![](/assets/images/keyak/fullduplex.png)

 In the figure, K is our secret key and α0 is the nonce and padding.
-Cipher blocks (Z0 XOR α1), (Z1 XOR α2), ... are output as ciphertext for all input α.

-Our recipient, upon receiving the cipher text and authentication tag, still uses the secret key to compute the initial "hash-like" block and XOR's it with the first ciphertext block and gets the first block of plaintext.
-That initial clear text XOR'd with the "hash-like" block is input to `f` to get the next block for decryption.
-This is repeated until all ciphertext is decrypted.
+Let's say that M is our clear text message.
+For each block of M, the sender will XOR it with a "hash-like" block Z to make a block of cipher text, α.
+As long as there are blocks of
+M left, the most recent α will be input to `ƒ` to create a new Z.  After all message blocks are enciphered, the last α will be input to `ƒ` again to create the authentication tag.

+The receiver pretty much does the same thing except starts with the blocks of ciphertext (α) first rather then the plaintext.
+The message is revealed by simply calculating Z XOR α one block at a time.

 Now for the exciting part.

-The receiver can then apply `f` one more time to get a final "hash-like" block which should be a recomputed authentication tag.
-If the recomputed authentication tag is the same as the received authentication tag, then the message is authentic!
+The receiver can then apply `ƒ` one more time after decryption to recompute the authentication tag.
+If it's equal to the received authentication tag, then the message is authentic!

 This is the basis for Keyak.
-I find it to be quite clever and superior to current authenticate crypto systems.
+I find it to be quite clever and superior to current authenticated crypto systems.
 Not only is it based on Keccak, but it combines encryption and authentication into one innate process.
-This sure beats the canonical method of encrypting and then afterwards calculating an HMAC over it.
+This sure beats the canonical method of encrypting and then calculating an HMAC over it.

 # Get prepared for creativity

 There is certainly more to Keyak then the simple process I described.
-It supports accepting *meta-data* which can be sent as cleartext but will be included in the sponge permutation input so that it is still authenticated.
+It supports *meta-data* which can be sent as cleartext but will be included in `ƒ`'s input so that it is still authenticated.
 It can be parameterized to set the block size, Keccak permutation used, and number of encryption processes to run in *parallel*.
 Yup, Keyak supports parallelism as well.